Deekshith-s-Projects/math-accuracy-llm/README.md

 ### Approach

-We use an LLM agent with 3 Tools for this problem.
+Used an LLM agent with 3 Tools for this problem.

 - a Reasoning Tool - addresses logical / reasoning questions / problems in a step-by-step logical way
 - a Calculator - solves numeric computation problems